swaroopjcse/lab02/README.md

 **Q.3**: `print` was rather simple and straightforward.
 Explore the library documentation and visit at least three other functions.
 Does the description of these functions make sense?
 Tell us in `Answers.md`.

 It's perfectly fine if they don't - but put in the efforts and ask questions to your TAs.
+Very soon, you will be pros in making sense of the documentation